- Bisoprolol oral tablet is only available as a generic drug. It doesn’t have a brand-name version.

 - Non-dihydropyridine calcium channel blockers: Using verapamil with bisoprolol can cause severe heart block, low heart rate, changes in how your heart works, heart failure, and low blood pressure.
 If you have poor function of your heart ventricles, you should not use these drugs together.

-- Bisoprolol and diltiazem have similar action on the heart.
-Using one of these drugs with bisoprolol can cause heart failure, a heart rate that’s lower than normal, low blood pressure, problems with how the heart works, and heart block.
+- Bisoprolol and diltiazem have a similar action on the heart.
+Using one of these drugs with bisoprolol can cause heart failure, a heart rate that’s lower than average, low blood pressure, problems with how the heart works, and heart block.

 - Clonidine: If you’re starting bisoprolol and stopping clonidine, your blood pressure can severely increase.
 If you’re on both medications and are going to stop taking clonidine, your doctor should stop bisoprolol several days before stopping clonidine.

-- Reserpine and guanethidine: Using these drugs with bisoprolol may cause a drop in your blood pressure when you change position from sitting to standing or from lying down to sitting.
+- Reserpine: Using this drug with bisoprolol may cause a drop in your blood pressure when you change position from sitting to standing or from lying down to sitting.
 This can increase your risk of falls.

 Using rifampin with bisoprolol can speed up the rate at which bisoprolol leaves your body.
 This can prevent bisoprolol from working as well as it should.